Saving Electricity home

 Carbon footprint calculator

 We all know that certain choices use energy and cause pollution, but how do those things stack up against each other?
-For example, how does the pollution savings from ditching your car compare to the savings from going vegetarian?
+For example, do you prevent more pollution by ditching your car or by going vegetarian?
 And how does the energy you save in your home compare to the energy you save by not taking a certain airline flight?

-I wanted to know, and I found the other online calculators lacking in important ways, so I spent a solid week researching the data and creating the calculator below.
-Following the calculator are all my detailed calculations and sources.
+I wanted to know, and I found the other online calculators didn't answer that question well, so I spent a solid week researching the data and creating the calculator below.
 So give the calculator a whirl and see how you stack up!

 By household...